 What is the difference between an AI chatbot and a scripted chatbot?

-An AI chatbot understands varied wording, keeps track of context, and generates replies.
-A scripted chatbot follows preset rules, buttons, or decision trees, so it works best when every step is known in advance.
+An AI chatbot understands varied wording, remembers context, and generates answers from knowledge sources.
+A scripted chatbot follows preset rules or decision trees.
+Use AI for open-ended customer questions, and use scripted bots when every option and next step can be mapped in advance.

 Where can you interact with an AI chatbot?

-You can interact with an AI chatbot on a website widget, in a live chat window, through an AI search bar, inside messaging apps like Slack or WhatsApp, by voice, or through an API built into another product.
-The best location depends on whether the bot serves customers, employees, or a custom app.
+You can use an AI chatbot on a website widget, live chat, AI search bar, messaging apps like Slack or WhatsApp, voice tools, or through an API inside another product.
+The best channel depends on whether it serves customers, employees, or app users.

 Can an AI chatbot use spreadsheet data to answer questions or calculate prices?